shapehq/framna-docs/README.md

 ## 📖 Getting Started with Shape Docs

 Details on getting started showing documentation on Shape Docs can be [found on our Confluence](https://shapedk.atlassian.net/wiki/spaces/DEVELOPERS/pages/3795615745/Shape+Docs).

-## ✨ Design

-This section documents key decisions that were made during the design of Shape Docs.

-### Multiple Authentication Providers

-Users are allowed to sign in with multiple authentication providers.
-They can sign in using either GitHub or a magic link.
-This is key for employees who are also invited as guests on the email associated with their GitHub account.
-When they sign in using a magic link, they will have access to the repositories that their GitHub account has access to.
-For users who are both invited as guests and have access through their GitHub account, the access granted by their GitHub account takes priority.